Idrisdesu/An-Analysis-of-Misspecification-in-Nonparametric-Estimation-of-an-Autoregressive-Process/README.md

 ## Repository Contents

-- `An Analysis of Misspecification in Nonparametric Estimation of Autoregressive Processes notebook.ipynb`:
+- `Notebook An Analysis of Misspecification in Nonparametric Estimation of Autoregressive Processes.ipynb`:
   A Jupyter Notebook implementing all estimation methods, CRB/MCRB derivations, and simulation experiments.

 - `An Analysis of Misspecification in Nonparametric Estimation of Autoregressive Processes.pdf`: